inko-lang/website/source/about.html.md

 stdout.print(read_file('README.md'))
 ```

-Inko also lets you terminate the program immediately upon encountering an error,
+Inko also lets you stop the program upon encountering an error, this is known as
-this is known as a "panic".
-Panics can be useful if there is no proper way of
+a "panic".
+Panics can be useful if there is no proper way of responding to an
-responding to an error during runtime, such as a division by zero error.
-This
+error during runtime, such as a division by zero error.
+This is done using the
-can be done using the `try!` keyword.
+`try!` keyword.

 ```inko
 import std::fs::file